-A recent article in the New York Times highlighted one of the effects of the Trump administration’s plan to decrease regulation on American business (Trump Administration Eases Nursing Home Fines in Victory for Industry).
+A recent article in the New York Times highlighted one of the effects of the federal government’s plan to decrease regulation on American business (Administration Eases Nursing Home Fines in Victory for Industry).
 The administration is reducing the use of fines against nursing homes that harm residents or allow them to be subjected to risk of injury.

 Since 2013, 40% of nursing homes in the U.S have been cited for serious violations, such as mistreatment, neglect, and bedsores, and Medicare has fined two-thirds of those facilities.
 The American Health Care Association, a trade group for the nursing home industry, argued that federal inspectors have been more focused on punishing mistakes than helping nursing homes provide better care for their residents.